bw4sz/Pred_Obs/Bayesian/SpeciesOverlap.knit.md

 })
 ```

-###Merge site by species assemblage lists with geographic distribution of niche models
+###Merge assemblage lists with geographic distribution of niche models

 ```r